RushiBhatt007/myproject/README.md

 Hello
 Hi there
-- This is for testing new lines
+\n This is for testing new lines